josephfusco/select64/README.md

 ### Icons

 Drop your `.svg` icons inside of `_icons/`.
 Be sure to add YAML front matter to the individual svg files with an icon name assigned.
+It's basically just a namespace right now as front matter is required for Jekyll collections.
+Once there is a substantial amount of icons the front matter will be used for tagging icons to allow filters.

 ```
 ---